 A book designed to infuse your design process with the understanding and appreciation the human mind deserves, Mindful Design presents a responsible deep dive into the areas of cognitive psychology and neuroscience that can most improve design.
-If you want to start making products that integrate into lifestyles instead of interrupting them, Mindful Design is for you.Pre-order on Amazon
+If you want to start making products that integrate into lifestyles instead of interrupting them, Mindful Design is for you.Buy the book

 Attention & Distraction